-I reached there a little early before the sun gets down clicking the pictures of Ganges and the surrounding.
-After that I was waiting eagerly for the aarti to begin.
-In the mean time you can experience how nicely and in a proper way the priests make the whole set up of two big alters placed side by side and above each alter a small alter and a designed “Aashon” (seat) for the priest, placed for the aarti.
+I reached there a little early before the sun gets down clicking the pictures of the Ganges and the surrounding.
+After that, I was waiting eagerly for the aarti to begin.
+In the meantime, you can experience how nicely and in a proper way the priests make the whole set up of two big alters placed side by side and above each alter a small altar and a designed “Aashon” (seat) for the priest, placed for the aarti.

-Above the small alter a Sankha, a water sankha, a camphor vase, a hand bell (Mongol ghanta), Incense stick in a holder and a Mongol Ghat along with some flowers,nicely arranged side by side along the edge of the alter.Besides the priest a Chamara, a 108 Pradip stand and big Camphor stand partly shaded by snake head.
-The priests take their respective place on the alters and the starting of the aarti with resonance of Sankha makes a Devotional ambience followed by the smell of Incense stick and the sound of the Mongol Ghanta.
+Above the small alter a Sankha, a water sankha, a camphor vase, a handbell (Mongol ghanta), Incense stick in a holder and a Mongol Ghat along with some flowers, nicely arranged side by side along the edge of the altar.Besides the priest, a Chamara, a 108 Pradip stand and big Camphor stand partly shaded by snakehead.
+The priests take their respective place on the alters and the starting of the aarti with the resonance of Sankha makes a Devotional ambiance followed by the smell of Incense stick and the sound of the Mongol Ghanta.
 You can also hear the chanting mantra if you manage to sit near the priests.

 All the devotees give claps following a node of ascending and descending alternately.

 Priests show the resin smoke towards the Ganga to worship along with 108 Pradips and burning camphor.
 They lift up the resin smoke,108 Pradips and burning camphor one by one and worship the river Ganges by rotating their hand in a full circle or semi-circle way or sometimes both.
 The smoke rises up and creating smoky all around.
 Both the priest doing their aarti simultaneously, this makes the image brighter.